I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 Read the verse(s) in your own personal Bible as well as in a couple of other translations.
 If you use the Parallel Bible Website, you can choose from many different translations.

-For the kind of study we are doing, a word-by-word translation such as the NAS (New American Standard) or ESV are the best to use.
+For the kind of study we are doing, a word-by-word translation such as the NAS (New American Standard Bible) or ESV (English Standard Version) are the best to use.

 Step 3 – Begin your study